Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Introduction

-\textbf{Related Works.} There is a wealth of literature in dynamic mechanism design.~\citet{parkes2003mdp, parkes2004approximately} are two of the earliest works that analyzes dynamic mechanism design from an MDP perspective, and the proposed mechanism is applied to a real-world problem in~\citet{friedman2003pricing}.~\citet{bergemann2006efficient} generalize the VCG mechanism based on the marginal contribution of each agent and derives a mechanism that is truth-telling in every period.~\citet{bapna2005efficient} focus on the dynamic auction setting and formulate the problem as a multi-arm bandit problem.~\citet{athey2013efficient} adapt the d'Aspremont-Gerard-Varet (AGV) mechanism~\citep{d1979incentives} to the dynamic setting and design an efficient, budget balanced, and Bayesian incentive compatible mechanism.~\citet{pavan2009dynamic} derive the first order conditions of incentive compatibility in dynamic mechanisms.~\citet{cavallo2008efficiency} devises a dynamic allocation rule for auctions in the multi-arm bandits setting, where a single good is distributed among agents over multiple rounds.~\citet{cavallo2009efficient} study the truthful implementation of efficient policies when agents have dynamic types.~\citet{pavan2014dynamic} extend the seminal work of~\citet{myerson1989mechanism} and characterize perfect Bayesian equilibrium-implementable allocation rules in the dynamic regime.~\citet{cavallo2009mechanism,bergemann2015introduction,bergemann2019dynamic} provide useful surveys of dynamic mechanism research.
+There is a wealth of literature on dynamic mechanism design.~\citet{parkes2003mdp, parkes2004approximately} are two of the earliest works that analyze dynamic mechanism design from an MDP perspective, and the proposed mechanism is applied to a real-world problem in~\citet{friedman2003pricing}.~\citet{bergemann2006efficient} generalize the VCG mechanism based on the marginal contribution of each agent and derives a mechanism that is truth-telling in every period.~\citet{bapna2005efficient} focus on the dynamic auction setting and formulate the problem as a multi-arm bandit problem.~\citet{athey2013efficient} adapt the d'Aspremont-Gerard-Varet (AGV) mechanism~\citep{d1979incentives} to the dynamic setting and design an efficient, budget balanced, and Bayesian incentive compatible mechanism.~\citet{pavan2009dynamic} derive the first order conditions of incentive compatibility in dynamic mechanisms.~\citet{cavallo2008efficiency} devises a dynamic allocation rule for auctions in the multi-arm bandits setting, where a single good is distributed among agents over multiple rounds.~\citet{cavallo2009efficient} study the truthful implementation of efficient policies when agents have dynamic types.~\citet{pavan2014dynamic} extend the seminal work of~\citet{myerson1989mechanism} and characterize perfect Bayesian equilibrium-implementable allocation rules in the dynamic regime.~\citet{cavallo2009mechanism,bergemann2015introduction,bergemann2019dynamic} provide useful surveys of dynamic mechanism research. \citet{2020Mechanism} studies online learning of the VCG mechanism with stationary multi-arm bandits.
+Our work considers a more challenging setting modeled by an episodic MDP, where the agents' rewards are state-dependent and may evolve over time within each episode.
+More importantly,~\citet{2020Mechanism} estimates the VCG price via uniformly exploring over all arms, which cannot be directly applied to the dynamic setting \citep{2020On}.
+Rather than uniformly bounding the uncertainty over all \emph{actions}, our approach bounds the uncertainty over all implementable \emph{policies} via a variant of least-squares value iteration and enjoys provable efficiency under the function approximation setting.
+Distinct from the major focus of our work, \citet{simchowitz2023exploration} studies online mechanism design with MDPs from a rather different angle.
+In their work, the mechanism designer encourages exploration by sending specific information to the agents.
+More specifically, the agents initially have beliefs or prior distributions over the MDP's parameters.
+The mechanism designer can reveal to the agents some information, such as information about the MDP's transition and reward.
+The agents then update their beliefs about the underlying MDP and execute the optimal policy according to the updated beliefs or their posterior distribution over the MDP's parameters.
+The goal is to incentivize agents to explore by controlling the information they receive.
+However, our work focuses on implementing the welfare-maximizing policy among a group of agents by controlling the price that each agent pays.
+In other words, theirs focuses on adjusting information, whereas ours focuses on adjusting price.
+Additionally, our work focuses on a more general linear MDP than the tabular MDP studied in their work.